anodynos/uRequire/docs/MyModule.md

 ###
   ##imports##
-  imports are simply paths that myRequire will generate path resolutions against for this bundle.
+  imports are simply paths that uRequire will generate path resolutions against for this bundle.
   Usefull for tests & more.
 Type -h modules for more info'
 ###